Sam31551/PostGrad_Multivariate_Analysis/README.md

 **Discriminant Analysis**

 Linear and Quadratic Discriminant Analysis models were fit to the data.
 The models performance are compared, with the best model (LDA) having its decision boundary plotted.
-The plot shows a strong classification performance.
+The plot shows a **strong classification performance**.

 **Principal Component Analysis**